Usability Metrics that Matter: A Practical Approach to Measuring Usability

 Usability testing is one of the most common user testing methods for gathering both behavioral and attitudinal data.
 During usability tests, participants are asked to complete specific tasks while product teams observe their behavior.

-Metrics like number of completed tasks, task completion time, time on task, and average number of errors can be directly measured in a usability test session.
+Usability testing metrics like number of completed tasks, task completion time, time on task, and average number of errors can be directly measured in a usability test session.
 Additionally, users can provide feedback about their experience, offering valuable qualitative insights.
+In summary, both quantitative and qualitative insights can be collected through usability testing.

 2. Surveys and Intercepts